-The rel=canonical tag, often called “canonical link”, is an html element that helps webmasters prevent duplicate content issues.
+The link rel="canonical" tag, often called “canonical link” (or simply just "canonical tag"), is an HTML element that helps webmasters prevent duplicate content issues.
 A rel=canonical tag lets search engines know that certain similar URLs are actually one and the same.
 It does this by specifying the “canonical URL” as a preferred version of the page.

-Like 301 redirects, these tags are also inserted into the header of your page, but they lead search engines to the canonical URL, where the original content (that should be ranked) lives.
+Like 301 redirects, canonical link elements are inserted into the http header of your page, but they lead search engines to the canonical URL, where the original content (that should be ranked) lives.

-In other words, use rel=canonical tags to push search engines to your most-complete content (your canonical URL), when you have multiple URLs for the same topic or item.
+In other words, use rel=canonical tags to push search engines to your most-complete content (your canonical URL), when you have multiple URLs or multiple pages with similar content for the same topic or item.

 Rel=canonical tags pass the same amount of link juice as a 301 redirect, and can be implemented quickly.
 Of course, it’s vital to determine your canonical URL first.